ropensci/dynamite/README.md

   distributions are available, and these can be combined arbitrarily in multichannel models.
-- Allows evaluating realistic long-term counterfactual predictions which take into account the dynamic structure of the model by posterior predictive distribution simulation.
+- Allows evaluating realistic long-term counterfactual predictions which take into account the dynamic structure of the model by efficient posterior predictive distribution simulation.
 - Transparent quantification of parameter and predictive uncertainty due to a fully Bayesian approach.
+- Various visualization methods including method for drawing and producing TikZ code of the directed acyclic graph (DAG) of the model structure.
 - User-friendly and efficient R interface with state-of-the-art estimation via Stan.
-Both `rstan` and `cmdstanr` backends are supported.
+Both `rstan` and `cmdstanr` backends are supported, with both parallel chains and within-chain parallelization.

 The `dynamite` package is developed with the support of the Research Council of Finland grant 331817